Vanishing gradient problem

-Back-propagation allowed researchers to train supervised deep artificial neural networks from scratch, initially with little success.
+Backpropagation allowed researchers to train supervised deep artificial neural networks from scratch, initially with little success.
 Hochreiter's diplom thesis of 1991 formally identified the reason for this failure in the "vanishing gradient problem", which not only affects many-layered feedforward networks, but also recurrent networks.
-The latter are trained by unfolding them into very deep feedforward networks, where a new layer is created for each time step of an input sequence processed by the network.
-(The combination of unfolding and backpropagation is termed backpropagation through time.)
+The latter are trained by unfolding them into very deep feedforward networks, where a new layer is created for each time-step of an input sequence processed by the network (the combination of unfolding and backpropagation is termed backpropagation through time).

-When activation functions are used whose derivatives can take on larger values, one risks encountering the related exploding gradient problem.